Supervisor profiles – Exeter

 How often PhD students see you in a timetabled group meeting: At least once a week

-How often you meet with your PhD students 1-1 formally outside of group meetings (i.e. meetings of >30 minutes): At least once per week; In person.
+How often you meet with your PhD students 1-1 formally outside of group meetings (i.e. meetings of >30 minutes): At least once per week; mixture of virtually and n person.

-Expected working pattern (based on a full-time student): Core hours (10-4) and additional time to be flexibly arranged, but may be determined by experimental schedule.
+Expected working pattern (based on a full-time student): Core hours (10-5) and additional time to be flexibly arranged, but may be determined by the experimental schedule.
 There might be a small amount of rota work such as plant care or lab maintenance.
 We aim to keep weekend and evening work to a minimum but it might occasionally be necessary.

 Notice needed for feedback on work (based on a 5000 word report): 1-2 weeks